huntharo/coredns/plugin/cache/README.md

   available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
 The default duration is 1h.
+* `ristretto` will use the `ristretto` cache library instead of the builtin cache library; the builtin cache library is the default.
+The builtin cache evicts randomly and admits all items.
+Ristretto evicts by LFU (least frequently used) and only admits new items (when eviction required) that meet required criteria.

 ## Capacity and Eviction

+### Builtin Cache

+The builtin cache is the default and is used unless `ristretto` is specified in the cache config block.

 If **CAPACITY** _is not_ specified, the default cache size is 9984 per cache.
 The minimum allowed cache size is 1024.
 If **CAPACITY** _is_ specified, the actual cache size used will be rounded down to the nearest number divisible by 256 (so all shards are equal in size).